Isha Adams, The Steps to Youth Leadership

 Trisha Estabrooks, Edmonton Women in Politics

-Tracy Folorunsha-Barry, Growing Women Leaders and the Experiences of Immigrant Women
+Tracy Folorunsho-Barry, Growing Women Leaders and the Experiences of Immigrant Women

 Tracy Folorunsho - Barry, is an upcoming author, wellness coach and founder of Gradual Rising of Women (GROW).
 Under GROW, she has created Project 150 which showcases the stories of accomplished immigrant women in Canada in order to educate and inspire others.
 This is achieved through the Speak Out Series and an upcoming book “Project 150: Gradual Rising of Women, Narrating Untold Stories of Immigrant Women in Canada.”
 The book unravels challenges, successes and accomplishments of immigrant women in Canada through inspiring narratives.
 The Speak Out Series are conversation café held across Canada.
 The series is a platform for immigrant women to share experiences and network, but also open to everyone.